-And then… after taking a design class, after writing a synthesis document, after getting to know our land, and making time, and going through the Process …. we have a Design, a paper version of our vision!
+And finally… after taking a design class, after writing a synthesis document, after getting to know our land, and making time, and going through the Process …. we have a design, a paper version of our vision!
 It is very exciting!

 Here is the drawing of it:

 In the front of the house, we will expand the existing shady wood garden with mostly New England plants.
 These provide a long season of different shapes and shades of green, and a succession of flowers from diminutive purple violets to tall, showy spikes of white flowers on the Black Cohosh (white – black? funny naming).
 The left of the house is also shady, and here we’ll plant paw-paw trees (circles with “pw”).
 Paw-paw is a native fruit that tastes like a mix of mango and pineapple!
 I can’t wait.
 Under the paw-paw trees, we’ll have an understory of ramps, ferns, solomon seal, ginseng, mitsuba, all edible, and some nitrogen fixing herbs.
 This is also where we hope to have the shiitake logs.
 Next to the house (big X), we’ll put a large water collector, where we can also put a bathtub for dunking the shiitake logs to make them fruit.

 In the back by the deck, we will keep our lovely semi-circle of grass for parties, surrounded by a flower bed that starts in March with the crocus and ends in October with the asters.